krissetto/model-runner/README.md

 # Check Docker Model Runner version
 docker model version

+# Run a model to test the full setup
+docker model run ai/gemma3 "Hello"
 ```

 If `docker model` is not available, see the troubleshooting section below.